 What is it?

 WeChat is the Chinese version of all the Western social medias in one.
 There’s an element of Facebook’s news feed, Twitter’s mentions and Vine’s short clips.
 You’ll most likely be communicating with Chinese people purely on WeChat as most other social media sites are blocked.

 My favourite part about WeChat is that you can pay for basically everything using just the app.
 Your landlord might ask you for rent using it, or even your tuk tuk driver!

 Talking of blocked websites, please please please for the love of all Facebook addictions … Download your Virtual Private Network BEFORE you get to China!
 If you’re only here for a week then you might be able to hold out.
-Any longer than that – the perfect picture you took of the locals playing chess might never make it onto Instagram.
+Any longer than that, or if you’re living in Beijing – the perfect picture you took of the locals playing chess might never make it onto Instagram.

 We made the mistake of waiting until we got here, and lo and behold – the VPN sites are mostly blocked by the Great Firewall.
 So you have to be using a VPN to download a VPN … A few sites will work sporadically, and other times they don’t at all!
 Just be prepared and research before you come!

 The first company we tried was ExpressVPN.
 Their website actually worked randomly so we jumped on that and tried their free trial.
 We didn’t have much success with it so went with Astrill instead, whose servers work fine.
 Also recently they have fully intergrated their VPN to work with Apple products.